Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Solutions for the Spectrally negative models

-Regarding $\eta$, we assume the following for the rest of this section. \begin{assump} We assume that $\eta$ is $C^2 (\R)$ and is bounded on $(-\infty,B]$ for any fixed $B \in \R$. \end{assump} Here the $C^2$ assumption is imposed for simplicity of the arguments; this can be relaxed as discussed in Remark \ref{remark_twice_diff} below.
+In view of \eqref{deft_Lambda_M}, because $f$ is bounded, $\mathcal{M}^{(r)}(x;B)$ is finite for all $x > B$.
+Regarding $\eta$, we assume the following for the rest of this section. \begin{assump} We assume that $\eta$ is $C^2 (\R)$ and is bounded on $(-\infty,M]$ for any fixed $M \in \R$. \end{assump} Here the $C^2$-assumption is imposed for simplicity of the arguments; this can be relaxed as discussed in Remark \ref{remark_twice_diff} below.